Connie Porter: Personal life

 At one point, Porter lived in Pittsburgh with her mother and 18 month old daughter.
 She has had experience teaching 9th grade.
 She is very interested in science, at one point wanting to be a physicist, an oceanographer, or a marine biologist.
 She still reads science books for relaxation, and listens and sings along to Broadway show tunes.
 She received the whole Addy doll collection from American Girl because she writes the series.

-Additional authors she admires are Langston Hughes, Nella Larsen, Richard Wright, Louise Meriwether, Rosa Guy, Maya Angelou, Toni Morrison, Jean Toomer, Ralph Ellison, Gabriel Garcia Marquez, Alice Walker, Gloria Naylor, and Terry McMillan.
+Additional authors she admires are Langston Hughes, Nella Larsen, Richard Wright, Louise Meriwether, Rosa Guy, Maya Angelou, Toni Morrison, Jean Toomer, Ralph Ellison, Gabriel García Márquez, Alice Walker, Gloria Naylor, and Terry McMillan.